adlnet/xAPI-Spec/xAPI-Data.md

 as the parent, the qualification relates to the class as the grouping.

 * <a name="2.4.6.2.s3.b3"></a>__Category__: an Activity used to categorize the Statement.
 "Tags" would be a synonym.
-Category SHOULD be used to indicate a Profile of xAPI behaviors, as well as other categorizations.
-For example: Anna attempts a biology exam, and the Statement is tracked using the cmi5 Profile.
-The Statement's Activity refers to the exam, and the category is the cmi5 Profile.
+Category SHOULD be used to indicate a profile of xAPI behaviors, as well as other categorizations.
+For example: Anna attempts a biology exam, and the Statement is tracked using the cmi5 profile.
+The Statement's Activity refers to the exam, and the category is the cmi5 profile.

 * <a name="2.4.6.2.s3.b4"></a>__Other__: a contextActivity that doesn't fit one of the other properties.
 For example: Anna studies a textbook for a biology exam.
-The Statement's Activity refers to the textbook, and the exam is a context Activity of type `other`.
+The Statement's Activity refers to the textbook, and the exam is a contextActivity of type `other`.

 Single Activity Objects are allowed as values so that 0.95 Statements will be compatible with 1.0.0.